firebitsbr/PazBAS/README.md

 The time is limited to 10 seconds, a new matrix is presented when it expires.

-If you guess the character the remaining time is added to the score otherwise set to zero.
+If you guess the character the remaining time is added to the score otherwise subtracted.

 Sources are stored at: https://github.com/robertocapuano/PazBAS